Henrietta Paget

 Rape and Serious Sexual Offences

-Recognised for her commitment and empathy in sensitive cases, Henrietta has many years’ wide-ranging experience of conducting trials on allegations of rape and other serious sexual offences, from work-place rape to sexual activity with children.
+Recognised for her skill, commitment and empathy when handling sensitive cases, Henrietta has many years’ wide-ranging experience of conducting trials on allegations of rape and other serious sexual offences, from work-place rape to sexual activity with children.
 Her work frequently involves allegations of historic and familial sexual abuse and other cases where the accused is said to have been in a position of trust.
-She has a keen academic interest in the law in this area including the complexities of indictments and applicable sentencing provisions, particularly in historic cases.
+She has a keen academic interest in the law in this area including the complexities of indictments, “Section 41” (the provision banning cross-examination on previous sexual behaviour) and applicable sentencing provisions, particularly in historic cases.

-Henrietta specialises in cases involving vulnerable and child witnesses using special measures and has worked extensively with intermediaries.
-The same skills and understanding are brought to bear in defending vulnerable individuals who may, whether because of their age, learning difficulties or problems with their mental health, face very considerable challenges in going through the trial process and meeting a criminal charge.
+Henrietta specialises in cases involving vulnerable and child witnesses using Section 28 and other special measures; she has worked extensively with intermediaries.
+The same skills and understanding are brought to bear in defending vulnerable individuals who may, whether because of their age, neurodiversity, learning difficulties or problems with their mental health, face very considerable challenges in going through the trial process and meeting a criminal.

-R v H (2016) – Child sexual abuse – man and woman accused of abusing two children during the 1980s.
+R v H (2016) – Child sexual abuse – A man and woman were accused of abusing two children together during the 1980s.

-Henrietta has more than fifteen years’ experience appearing in fraud trials.
-She is proficient in the meticulous analysis, careful advice and clear and skilful advocacy required in fraud and other complex casework.
-She is used to dealing with restraint and confiscation proceedings following trial, and known for her focused and effective approach in resolving these in a swift and fair way.
+Henrietta has more than twenty-five years’ experience appearing in fraud trials.
+She is proficient in the meticulous analysis, careful advice and clear and skilful advocacy and presentation required in fraud and other complex casework.
+She is used to dealing with confiscation proceedings following trial, and known for her focused and effective approach in resolving these in a swift and fair way.

-Operation B (Woolwich Crown Court, 2016) – Leading junior – Henrietta led a successful prosecution against three defendants charged with VAT fraud.
+Operation B (Woolwich Crown Court, 2016) – VAT fraud – Leading for the Crown – Three defendants charged with VAT fraud.
 The case took three years to bring to trial; the trial lasted eight weeks and involved mastering over 10,000 pages of evidence, complex forensic accounting evidence and many days of meticulous cross-examination for the defence expert and defendants.

 Henrietta is a key member of Chambers’ specialist team of advocates instructed in local authority work, conducting criminal and quasi-criminal work both in the Crown and Magistrates’ courts.